Background

 UX Elements: Text Input with keyboard and speech

-Below is an example of using Dictation input.
-The dictation service is provided by Windows.
+Below is an example of dictation input, powered by the Windows speech service.

 UX Elements: Grab & Duplicate